GiggioG/Alexandria/README.md

 ```
 (replace the `8080` with your prefered port)

-3.If you want to access it from a device, different from your computer, but on the same network, first **find your local IP address.**
+3. If you want to access it from a device, different from your computer, but on the same network, first **find your local IP address.**
 If you want it open to the internet, find info about how to do that (port-forward or something similar), then **find your public IP address.**
 If you want to access the interface from your own device, then use **"localhost"**.
 Finally, open the interface on `http://<address>:<port>`.

+4. Optionally, you can install plugins.
+You can learn how to do that in the [documentation](Docs.md#installing-a-plugin).

 ## Interface overview
 ### Main page
 It lists all of the files on this instance and allows you to open either: